felipesere/felipesere.com/content/post/long-and-short-of-readability.md

 These tend to be developers coming from high-level languages with a strong background in testing, like Ruby, JavaScript or a functional language like Haskell or Clojure.
 They enjoy decomposing a problem into many small sub-problems that get composed back to solve the whole.
 “Reuse” and “abstraction” is their creed.
-The goal is two-fold: avoid restating the same concept twice in the code-base and maximise the signal-to-noise ratio in a file by pushing unnecessary details away.
+The goal is two-fold: avoid restating the same concept twice in the codebase and maximise the signal-to-noise ratio in a file by pushing unnecessary details away.
 They will enjoy formulating abstractions upon abstractions, putting a significant amount of effort into module, class, method and variable names.
 To cope with the multitude of files, they are very quick to navigate a hierarchy of types or files, often jumping between multiple files to solve a single problem.
 The degree of decomposition is often brought in to test the smaller unit code.

 ## Meeting in the middle
-For both ends of the readability-spectrum, it's hard to the other ends and code and it's even harder to understand their reasoning.
+For both ends of the readability spectrum it's hard to the others code and it is even harder to understand the reasoning behind it.
-The key is not to give in to either extreme, but to understand what would help the other end get a little more comfortable.
+The key is not to give in to either extreme, but to understand where the balance lies.
 Just enough to accept the code and not resist it irrationally.
 If navigating a LEGO code base is hard, leave some detailed READMEs in place to help skeptics find the right place for a class.
 Maybe reference the test cases that show the strengths (and drawbacks?) of the abstractions.